 To calculate your taxes:

-Consider using tax software like TurboTax, TaxAct, or H&R Block to automatically calculate your estimated self-employment tax.
+To simplify this process, many self-employed individuals use tax software like TurboTax, TaxAct, or H&R Block to estimate and calculate taxes automatically.

 Since self-employed individuals don’t have taxes automatically withheld, the IRS requires you to make quarterly estimated tax payments.
 These are due: